Decomposing Claw-free Subcubic Graphs and $4$-Chordal Subcubic Graphs: Connected Claw-free Subcubic Graphs Have -Decompositions

-In this section we show that in the case of claw-free graphs, Hoffmann-Ostenhof's Conjecture holds even for claw-free subcubic graphs. \begin{theorem} If $G$ is a connected claw-free subcubic graph, then $G$ is good. \end{theorem} \begin{proof} We apply by induction on $n=|V(G)|$.
-If $|V(G)|=3$, then the assertion is trivial.
-Now, we consider the following two cases: \\ \textbf{Case 1.} Assume that the graph $G$ has a cut-edge $e$.
 Let $H$ and $K$ be the connected components of $G\setminus e$.
-By induction hypothesis, both $H$ and $K$ are good.
-Let $T_i$, $i=1, 2$, be the desired spanning trees in the good decompositions of $H$ and $K$.
-Add $e$ to $T_1\cup T_2$ and consider this tree as the spanning tree in a good decomposition of $G$.
-Note that we keep cycles and matchings in the good decompositions of $H$ and $K$ to obtain a good decomposition for $G$.\\ \textbf{Case 2.} Let $G$ be $2$-edge connected.
+By induction hypothesis, both $H$ and $K$ have $3$-decompositions.
+Let $T_i$, $i=1, 2$, be the spanning trees in the $3$-decompositions of $H$ and $K$.
+Add $e$ to $T_1\cup T_2$ and consider this tree as the spanning tree in a $3$-decomposition of $G$.
+Note that we take the union of cycles and matchings obtained in two components $H$ and $K$ as the $2$-regular subgraph and the matching in the $3$-decomposition of $G$.
+Now, if $G$ has a $3$-decomposition, then $e$ is contained in the spanning tree $T$.
+Since $T\setminus e$ is union of two trees which one of them is a spanning tree of $H$ and another is a spanning tree of $K$, so we are done. \\ \textbf{Case 2.} By Case 1 we may assume that $G$ is $2$-edge connected.
 If $G$ is triangle-free, then since $G$ is claw-free, we conclude that $\bigtriangleup (G)\leq 2$.
-Thus $G$ is a cycle and hence in this case the assertion is trivial. \\ Now, let $xyz$ be a triangle in $G$.
-First assume that $d_G(x)=d_G(y)=d_G(z)=3$.
+Thus $G$ is a cycle and hence in this case the assertion is trivial. \\ Now, let $xyzx$ be a triangle in $G$.
+If $d_G(x)=d_G(y)=2$ and $d_G(z)=3$, then $G$ has a cut-edge, a contradiction.\\ Assume that $d_G(x)=d_G(y)=d_G(z)=3$.
+If there is a vertex incident to all $x,y$ and $z$, then $G=K_4$ which satisfied in the conjecture.
 Since $G$ is $2$-edge connected, $H=G\setminus \{x, y, z\}$ is connected.
-By induction hypothesis, $H$ admits a good decomposition.
+By induction hypothesis, $H$ admits a $3$-decomposition.
 Let $e, f$ and $g$ be the three edges with one end-point in $\{x,y,z\}$, and another end-point in $V(H)$.
-Add $e$, $f$ and $g$ to $T_1$ to obtain a spanning tree for $G$, where $T_1$ is the spanning tree in the good decomposition of $H$.
-Now, consider $xyz$ as a cycle in the good decomposition of $G$, as desired.
-If $d_G(x)=d_G(y)=2$ and $d_G(z)=3$, then $G$ has a cut-edge, a contradiction.\\ Finally assume that $d_G(x)=2$ and $d_G(y)=d_G(z)=3$.
+Add $e$, $f$ and $g$ to $T_1$ to obtain a spanning tree for $G$, where $T_1$ is the spanning tree in the $3$-decomposition of $H$.
+Now, consider $xyzx$ as a cycle in the $3$-decomposition of $G$, as desired.\\ Finally assume that $d_G(x)=2$ and $d_G(y)=d_G(z)=3$.
 Assume that $y$ and $z$ have a common neighbour, say $b\neq x$.
-Clearly, if $d_G(b)=2$, then $G$ is good.
+Clearly, if $d_G(b)=2$, then $G$ has a $3$-decomposition.
 Now, if $d_G(b)=3$, then $G$ has a cut-edge, a contradiction.
 Now, assume that $N_G(y)\cap N_G(z)= \{x\}$.
 Identify $x, y$ and $z$.
 Call the new vertex $a$ and denote the resulting graph by $H'$.
 Clearly, $H'$ is a claw-free subcubic graph.
-By induction hypothesis $H'$ has a good decomposition.
-Let $T_1$ be the spanning tree in the good decomposition of $H'$.
-If $d_{T_1}(a)=2$, then let $T$ be the spanning tree of the good decomposition of $G$ formed by $T_1\cup \{xy, yz\}$.
-Also consider $xz$ as an edge of the matching in the good decomposition of $G$.
-Finally, assume that $d_{T_1}(a)=1$ and the edge incident with $z$ is contained in $T_1$.
+By induction hypothesis $H'$ has a $3$-decomposition.
+Let $T_1$ be the spanning tree in the $3$-decomposition of $H'$.
+If $d_{T_1}(a)=2$, then let $T$ be the spanning tree of the $3$-decomposition of $G$ formed by $T_1\cup \{xy, yz\}$.
+Also consider $xz$ as an edge of the matching in the $3$-decomposition of $G$.
+Finally, if $d_{T_1}(a)=1$, then the edge incident with $z$ is contained in $T_1$.
 Let $T$ be a spanning tree of $G$ formed by $T_1\cup\{xy, yz\}$.
-Note that $xz$ is contained in the matching in the good decomposition of $G$.
-The proof is complete. \end{proof}
+Note that $xz$ is contained in the matching in the $3$-decomposition of $G$.
+The proof is complete. \end{pf}